How to eat more healthy, good-for-you, blue foods.

 In nothing more than a promotional stunt for a marketing campaign meant to sell more travel packages in January, Blue Monday has turned out to be the unofficial holiday that celebrates both those trying to beat the blues that accompany this time of year as well as those who embrace the blues in more solitary ways.

-According to the National Health and Nutrition Examination Study (NHANES), a survey of eating and health habits, people who eat blue and purple foods have a reduced risk of heart disease, diabetes, and metabolic syndrome that is a precursor for Type 2 Diabetes.
+According to the National Health and Nutrition Examination Study (NHANES), a survey of eating and health habits, people who eat blue and purple foods have a reduced risk of heart disease, diabetes, and metabolic syndrome, precursors for Type 2 Diabetes.

 If you still need convincing, there's more...